We all want to have firm and youthful skin that lasts a lifetime.

 The supplements and foods you intake affect your skin in different ways, including its:

-The adult human body consists of approximately 60% water because this essential liquid is used by every organ in the body and the skin is no exception.
+The adult human body consists of approximately 60% water because this essential liquid is used by every organ (and the skin is no exception).
 As a matter of fact, water is one of the elements that helps give you a firm and plump appearance.
 This is the reason why your skin looks thinner and feels dryer whenever you’re dehydrated.

 However, water isn’t the only element that affects your appearance.
 Ensuring that your dietary habits contain certain supplements can help maintain a glowing appearance and ensure that you are protected against premature aging.
-However, complimenting your diet isn’t as easy as simply taking a specific vitamin for skin health, so you need to know how each vitamin helps your skin in order to achieve your goals.
+However, complimenting your diet isn’t as easy as simply taking a specific supplement to improve your skin’s health, so you need to know how each one helps your skin in order to achieve your goals.

 Firmness & Elasticity

 What vitamin is good for skin?
 Well, the truth is that many different supplements can affect our external layer’s health.
 For example, a balanced intake of ascorbic acid can result in firm, plump, and elastic appearance that’s less likely to show premature signs of aging.